5th Division (South Vietnam): 1968-1971

-On 30 April 1970 as part of Operation Toan Thang 42 (Total Victory), an early phase of the Cambodian Campaign, a Division infantry regiment and the 1st Armored Cavalry Squadron together with other ARVN forces crossed into the Parrot's Beak region of Svay Rieng Province.
+On 30 April 1970 as part of Operation Toan Thang 42 (Total Victory), an early phase of the Cambodian Campaign, a division infantry regiment and the 1st Armored Cavalry Squadron together with other ARVN forces crossed into the Parrot's Beak region of Svay Rieng Province.

-In mid-1970 MACV rated General Hiếu as "unsatisfactory" and recommended his relief.
-Regarded by US advisers as the worst ARVN Division commander, General Hieu's forces had been badly handled during the Battle of Snuol, and his troops, according to II Field Force commander Michael S. Davison, were close to mutiny.
-Pushed by both Abrams and Minh to relieve him, Thiệu finally acceded and in April 1971 brought Col. Lê Văn Hưng up from Phong Dinh Province to take over the battered Division.
+In mid-1970 MACV rated Hiếu as "unsatisfactory" and recommended his relief.
+Regarded by US advisers as the worst ARVN Division commander, Hieu's forces had been badly handled during the Battle of Snuol, and his troops, according to II Field Force commander Michael S. Davison, were close to mutiny.
+Pushed by both Abrams and Minh to relieve him, Thiệu finally acceded and in April 1971 brought Colonel Lê Văn Hưng up from Phong Dinh Province to take over the battered Division.
 Unfortunately, Hưng was the one ARVN officer whose candidacy American advisers had specifically recommended against.